DuBirdFly/uvm_lab/lab_05_remake/doc/uvm_learn.md

 ### What is Factory?

-- The UVM Factory mechanism(æœºåˆ¶) allows users to replace different class(ç±») without modifying the code
+- The UVM Factory mechanism(»úÖÆ) allows users to replace different class(Àà) without modifying the code
 - Factory is a built-in data structure in UVM
   - It operates within the entire platform space
   - It has only one instantiated object (i.e., a singleton class)
-  - It serves as a polymorphic(å¤šæ€) constructor --> Allows users to instantiate many different types of class using just one function.
+  - It serves as a polymorphic(¶àÌ¬) constructor --> Allows users to instantiate many different types of class using just one function.
 - Factory object must be derived from a base class (called `uvm_object`?)
   - It's in order to return multiple types of class from just one function